Song and dance festival traditions in the Baltics

 make arrangements for you to experience

-Next Song and Dance Festivals in Vilnius 2022 and in Riga 2023.
+Next Song and Dance Festivals in Vilnius 2024, Tallinn 2025 and Riga 2028.

 What travelers say about us